andrew henderson menu

 A company is considered a resident company and liable for corporate tax if it is:

-Unincorporated businesses tax is applied on a sliding scale with rates ranging from 0% to 25% of gross income, whether it is local or worldwide income derived from other countries.
+Unincorporated business tax is applied on a sliding scale with rates ranging from 0% to 25% of gross income, whether it’s local or worldwide income derived from other countries.

 Non-resident companies are liable to unincorporated business taxation on income derived from within Antigua and Barbuda only.
 Unincorporated business tax is due quarterly instead of annually.

-What is Considered an International Business Corporation in Antigua and Barbuda?
+Understanding International Business Corporation Rules in Antigua and Barbuda

 An International Business Corporation (IBC) is a tax-exempt company requiring only one shareholder and one director who can be the same person or legal entity from any country.
 Foreigners may own all of the corporate shares in an IBC.